-On behalf of the Board I am pleased to present the Nova Scotia Utility and Review Board's Statement of Mandate for the fiscal year ending March 31, 2013.
-The direction set out in the recently updated Strategic Plan is the basis for this Statement of Mandate.
+On behalf of the Board I am pleased to present the Nova Scotia Utility and Review Board's Statement of Mandate for the fiscal year ending March 31, 2014.
+While the Board is facing significant challenges in the year ahead, the direction set out in the recently updated Strategic Plan1 continues to be relevant and is the basis for this Statement of Mandate.
 While a number of detailed objectives and initiatives have been developed in the Strategic Plan, this planning document is intended to show the few critical priorities or activities we will focus on in the coming fiscal year.
 Of particular note are: